Rational-Being/Devops-Trainig-with-STEGHUB/Wordpress/wordress.md

 ```

-Step 5 â
-onfigure DB to work with WordPress
+## Step 3: Configure DB to work with WordPress

 ```
 sudo mysql